letscodeshivansh/MakeMyWork-MERN/README.md

     npm i
     ```

+4. Start the node:

+    ```bash
+    npm start
+    ```

  4. Open http://localhost:6969 with your browser to see the result.

 ## Contributing: